 Clearance Areas", containing approximately 61,000 words, pictures, maps in colour and interview quotations,

-£27 including postage and packing to other destinations in the UK.
+plus postage and packing to other destinations in the UK.
 All copies of this book have now been sold.

-- Roy Dunnicliffe of the MHRG has arranged production of a CD
+- Roy Dunnicliffe of the MHRG arranged production of a CD

 of 1882 Ordnance Survey 25-inch First Edition Maps of Melbourne in the County of Derbyshire.